Tantan-Men (Pork Ramen)

 2 green onions, sliced

-2 packs of ramen noodles (or 2 blocks of instant ramen noodles, flavor packets discarded)
+2 servings fresh or dried ramen noodles (or 2 blocks instant ramen, flavor packets discarded)

-4. Pour in the Shaoxing wine.
-Use your spatula to scrape off any browned bits stuck to the bottom of the pot.
+Pour in the Shaoxing wine and scrape up any browned bits from the bottom of the pot.

-5. Add the mushroom broth, soy sauce, green onion, and black pepper.
-Bring to a boil and let the broth simmer for 5 minutes.
+Add the vegetable broth, soy sauce, green onion, and black pepper.
+Bring to a boil, then reduce heat and simmer for 5 minutes.

 Comments